The non-relativistic limit of first-order relativistic viscous fluids: Introduction

 A major challenge to both understanding the physical predictions of BDNK fluids, in addition to numerically evolving their equations of motion, lies in finding a fluid frame that satisfies the causality and modal stability constraints.
 Very few frames have been found, and presently only one frame has been numerically evolved, and been compared to predictions of extended variable models ~\cite{Pandya:2021ief,Pandya:2022pif,Pandya:2022sff}.
 With an eye towards finding physically acceptable BDNK fluid frames, our goal in this paper is to understand the implications of the BDNK causality constraints for non-relativistic BDNK fluid flow, where the physical interpretation of the fluid motion may be more readily apparent.
 More specifically, in this paper we answer the following questions: \begin{enumerate} \item[(1)] What is the non-relativistic limit (i.e. the limit where the speed of light $c\to\infty$) of the fluid equations that arise from the BDNK fluid model?
 Under what conditions do these non-relativistic fluid equations reduce to the Navier-Stokes system? \item[(2)] How do the causality constraints impact the behavior of the BDNK model for non-relativistic viscous flows? \item[(3)] How is the non-relativistic limit of the BDNK model different from the non-relativistic limit of extended variable models? \end{enumerate} As we shall see, the answers to these questions will lead to constraints on the physical transport coefficients of the BDNK model and illustrate the difference between the BDNK model and extended variable models.
 The answers to these questions are also important to understand the applicability of the BDNK model to astrophysically relevant scenarios where out-of-equilibrium effects might be important, such as in the dynamics of neutron stars, accretion disks, and white dwarfs.

-To analyze the answers to these questions, we make two physically reasonable assumptions: (i) the non-relativistic limit of the BDNK fluid must reduce to a system of hydro-dynamical equations with non-zero viscosity and heat conduction, and (ii) the BDNK fluid retains the same scaling in powers of $c^{-1}$ up to $\mathcal{O}(c^{-5})$ as that of a perfect fluid, so that the quadrupolar structure of gravitational radiation does not change when one includes out-of-equilibrium effects.
+To analyze the answers to these questions, we make two physically reasonable assumptions: (i) the non-relativistic limit of the BDNK fluid must reduce to a system of hydro-dynamical equations with non-zero viscosity and heat conduction, and (ii) the BDNK fluid retains the same scaling in powers of $c^{-1}$ up to $\mathcal{O}(c^{-5})$ as that of a perfect fluid, so that the structure of the post-Newtonian metric does not change when one includes out-of-equilibrium effects.

 Concerning question (1), we first derive the non-relativistic equations of the BDNK model and investigate the hyperbolicity of the non-relativistic equations.
 We find that these equations are \emph{not} hyperbolic.
 This result by itself is not too surprising, as for example general relativity (a hyperbolic, relativistic theory) reduces to Newtonian gravity (an elliptic theory) in the non-relativistic limit.
 In the context of relativistic viscous fluid theories though, this result may be less obvious.
 For example, the non-relativistic limit of the equations of motion for extended-variable models can reduce to either hyperbolic or non-hyperbolic theories, depending on the scaling of the parameters present in the model (see Sec.~\ref{sec:MIS-model}.)
 Finally, we also show that if some of the BDNK transport coefficients scale as $c^{-2}$, the non-relativistic equations of motion can reduce to the Navier-Stokes equations.
 Moreover, we also show that, in the BDNK fluid model, the non-relativistic Fourier-law for heat conduction is always modified by higher-order gradient corrections, due to the presence of the \emph{relativistic} causality constraints.